 The Air Force Research Laboratory’s (AFRL) Warfighter Readiness Research Division 711th Human Performance Wing at Wright Patterson Air Force Base has long used MetaVR's Virtual Reality Scene Generator (VRSG) in various training research simulators.
 AFRL was an early adopter of VRSG as the IG for their JTAC training dome (precursor to the current AAJTS and JTC-TRS dome systems).

 Close air support (CAS) training missions that are run in their three JTAC dome systems now include an AFRL-developed Predator training-research simulator, called the Predator Research Integrated Network Combat Environment (PRINCE).
-PRINCE is a high fidelity, networkable MQ-1 and MQ-9 Remotely Piloted Aircraft (RPA) simulator, which was built four years ago, and serves as an R&D tactical simulator for Predator pilots and sensor operators.
+PRINCE is a high fidelity, networkable MQ-1 and MQ-9 Remotely Piloted Aircraft (RPA) simulator, which serves as an R&D tactical simulator for Predator pilots and sensor operators.
 As part of AFRL’s research in human performance methods and technologies that provide the warfighter the necessary knowledge and skill to dominate their operational environment, the objective of the PRINCE research program is to meet known training gaps in UAV tactical operations such as JTAC integration.

 VRSG is currently integrated as the simulator's IG for cross-training with the JTAC dome systems.
 PRINCE team members use VRSG Scenario Editor to populate the 3D terrain with culture (such as building up dense urban areas) and for creating pattern-of-life scenarios.
 As an example, the PRINCE can take part in a CAS training mission that includes a convoy overwatch with enemy targets in the area; VRSG generates the simulated MQ-1 camera feed that appears on both the ground control station monitor and a ROVER device used by the JTAC.